dance-cmdr/dance-cmdr/README.md

 - 👋 Hi, I’m Alex @dance-cmdr.
 - 🌱 I’m currently working as a Tech Lead and Principal Engineer in the context of Data Engineering.
-I'm mastering Python, and in my free time, I'm learning Rust and Go.
+I'm mastering Python, and in my free time, I'm making stuff with  Go.
 - 🐕 I ❤️ dogs!
 - 📫 You can reach me on my email spyropoulos.a@gmail.com.